autonomoussoftware/documentation/owners_manual/owners_manual.md

 Executive Summary
 =================

-Metronome ("Metronome" or "MTN") is a new cryptocurrency, engineered for institutional-level endurance.
+Metronome ("Metronome" or "MET") is a new cryptocurrency, engineered for institutional-level endurance.
 Metronome incorporates lessons learned from other cryptocurrencies like Bitcoin and Ethereum and is designed to be used for the next 100 years and beyond.

 Metronome will be launched to the public with equal opportunity for access.
 Metronome will have zero founder privileges after launch and features a highly-predictable and reliable token supply.

 The Metronome token supply:

--   10,000,000 initial MTN supply
+-   10,000,000 initial MET supply

     -   8,000,000 distributed via public descending price auction, as  described in more detail below